dotnet/AspNetDocs/aspnet/web-forms/overview/ajax-control-toolkit/animation/executing-animations-using-client-side-code-vb.md

 [!code-aspx[Main](executing-animations-using-client-side-code-vb/samples/sample4.aspx)]

 Within the `<Animations>` node, use `<OnClick>` to run the animations once the user clicks on the panel.
-Add two animations to be executed parallelly:
+Add two animations to be executed in parallel:

 [!code-xml[Main](executing-animations-using-client-side-code-vb/samples/sample5.xml)]